• Skip to primary navigation

 • Freeze until fully frozen and solid, at least 4-8 hours (depending on your freezer) and preferably, overnight.

 Did you make this recipe?
-Please share and tag @DanielaGerson!
-I'd love to see how you're making roasted carrot waves in the kitchen!
+Please share and tag @danielagerson!
+I'd love to see how you're making watermelon popsicle waves in the kitchen!

 Balsamic & Thyme Roasted Grapes with Burrata »